shirleytingyen/3D-Human-Action-Recognition-with-Natural-Language/README.md

 ---
 ## 💾 Dataset Setup

-This project uses the **KTH Action Dataset** for human action recognition and skeleton-guided text generation.
+This project uses the **KTH Action Dataset** for Spatio-Temporal Action Recognition with Natural Language.

 ### Manual Download